albertkun/23S-ASIAAM-191A/docs/assignments/week7/lab_assignment.md

 ### Due 5/25

-Using your assignment from `week 6`, categorize your survey data to convey a message or theme about your map. **Note**: You will need a non-open-ended question in your survey to make this task easier.
+Using your assignment from `week 6`, categorize your survey data to convey a message or theme about your map.

+**Note**: You will need a closed-ended question (multiple-choice) in your survey to make this task easier.

 ### Requirements